 The monk, out of kindness, taught him the techniques and lessons on compassion.
 After a couple of years of learning compassion, the snake was hit hard by the realization that he did so much wrong in life.

 He repented and sobbed inconsolably about the fact that he had bitten so many people and taken innocent lives for no reason.
 He wowed that he would never bite another human being as long as he lived.

-Just then, a group of drunk village youth was passing by.
+Just then, a group of drunk village people was passing by.
 They noticed the snake and started beating it mercilessly.
 The snake was gravely injured to the point of death, but he didn’t fight back.
 After those people left, that same monk, his master, passing by, noticed the injured snake.

-He asked what happened?
+He asked what had happened?
 And the snake told him everything.
 The snake asked him, “Is this what I get for being compassionate?
 I was better off bitting people.
 At least they never dared to come close.”

 Sometimes people try to hurt us in different ways by playing covert psychological games.
-But we must have the mindful presence to understand the situation and respond accordingly.
+But we must have a mindful presence to understand the situation and respond accordingly.
 Don’t sacrifice yourself for the well-being of others.
 Don’t be a people-pleaser or a “yes” person.

 What’s needed is a shift in the focus from external to internal.
 You have to power to create the life of your dreams.
-You have a potent instrument, known as the mind; befriend it and make the most out of it.
+You have a potent instrument known as the mind; befriend it and make the most out of it.